MPI-MiS-Mathematics-Lab/RayMarchingFlatSurfaces/README.md

 - [ ] Performance optimizations for complex geometries
 - [ ] Mobile touch controls support

-## Bugs
+## Known Bugs

-- [ ] Currently matrices in the affine case (see cube for example) are not the ones one would expect.
-The linear parts are somehow inverted.
-This will likely be fixed if we stop projecting the geomeries in the xz plane but instead in the xy plane which is more natural.
+- [ ] In affine cases (e.g., cube surface), the matrices behave unexpectedly — the linear parts are inverted.
+This may be resolved by projecting geometries in the XY-plane instead of XZ.

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a Pull Request.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 This project is a refactored and improved version of the original work at [HEGL Lab](https://github.com/hegl-lab/Independent-SS22-Raymarching-Flat-Surfaces).

-Original contributors:
+### Original Contributors

 - Fabian Lander
 - Mara-Eliana Popescu
 - Diaaeldin Taha

-Current maintainers:
+### Current Maintainers of this Repo

 - Fabian Lander